0cyn/woa-survival-guide/AppListing.md

 ## Web App Workaround

+Electron x86/x64 emulation experience is godawful and not worth using whatsoever.

 Many Electron apps haven't been updated.
 Here is an incredibly convenient workaround for this: https://www.groovypost.com/howto/using-web-apps-new-chromium-edge-windows-10/

 ### Spotify

-Spotify hasn't been updated.
-You can use the Edge Web App functionality as a workaround for native performance.
+Use the web app workaround above.

 ### Discord

-Discord hasn't been updated.
-You can use the Edge web app workaround mentioned above as a workaround.
+Use the web app workaround.

 # Development IDEs